zazuetaz/Capstone_project/README.md

 ## Process
 After gathering and cleaning the data, I fit and tuned various Machine Learning classification models to predict, given a number of inputs, a classification problem of whether the number of bikes at the station at a given time will be low, medium, or high.

-The process for gathering and cleaning the data and modeling it can be found in the Cap 1-3 notebooks.

 The output is code for a web based application deployed in dash.